Airdrie86/Quiz/README.md

 <h2>Features:</h2>

-<p>All pages have various buttons that return a different actions. <p>
+<p>All pages have various buttons that return a different actions.
+At the end you have a comment(form) section which lets the user submit feedback.
+Answering the questions will bring up alert and tell the user if they have been correct/incorrect and what the answe was. <p>

 <h2>The landing page image:</h2>